jcyesc/linux-kernel-development-101/labs/kernel-intro/ch6-modules/README.md

 # Chapter 6 - Kernel modules

-A `module` is kernel component that can be loaded or unloaded.
+A `module` is a kernel component that can be loaded or unloaded.
 The module helps to extend the kernel functionality and it has access to kernel libraries.
 When the kernel module is loaded, it becomes part of the big monolitic Linux kernel.